 Years ago you promoted Dawn Power Dissolver—a powerful product that cuts through grease and grime on appliances, removes baked- and burned-on grease from bakeware and lots more.
 Yes, it works great!
 Well, worked (passed tense).
 Dawn Power Dissolver does not seem to be available any longer.
 Was it replaced with a better product either by Procter & Gamble, or by a competitor?
 Jim

 Dear Jim: This is not the news you want to hear but in March 2014, Procter & Gamble stopped making Dawn Power Dissolver.
 The reason they cite is that it was not popular enough with consumers to continue.
 It got canceled!
 Customer service tells me that Dawn Platinum Foaming Dish Soap is a great alternative, but I’m not convinced.

 And now for some potentially good news: You can still get Dawn Power Dissolver at Amazon, discontinued though it be!
-It’s not cheap (About $21 for one bottle, or a 6-pack for about $60) and supplies appear to be extremely limited.
+It’s not cheap and supplies appear to be extremely limited.
 Depending on how much you would like to have this in your life for at least the foreseeable future, it may be worth the cost to you.
 I’ve stocked up that’s for sure.